Brixworth: Brixworth Hall

 Brixworth Hall was near the church, surrounded by a park and close to the centre of the historic settlement of Brixworth.
 The hall was built in the Tudor period by the Saunders family who were part owners of the manor of Brixworth from 1532.
 The house was owned by four generations of the Saunders family until the early 18th century.
 It was extended in the 18th century, incorporating parts of the original building.
 The house was offered for sale by auction in 1801 at which time it was described as being a spacious stone mansion with coach house, stabling, gardens, canals and fish-ponds.
+In 1900, Richard Lee Bevan was the owner of the Hall at the time of his death.
+He was a partner in Barclay, Bevan and co. the historic core of the Barclays group.
 The hall was demolished in 1954.

 Churches

 The churches that currently worship at Brixworth are: